Share this blog

 • Investment in the local community

-• Encouraging clients to immerse themselves into the local culture.
+• Encouraging clients to immerse themselves into the local culture and local initiatives.

 • Using local materials and local craft skills wherever possible.
 (This need not lower standards, comfort, or guest perception of luxury.)